Gii1/GenerateFSignature/README.md

 Download and execute the MATLAB toolbox file found in the latest release.

-Alternatively, clone this repository and add the root folder to the MATLAB path.
+Alternatively, clone this repository and add the toolbox folder to the MATLAB path.

 ## Usage